-- -- NSC.
-The NSC system is endorsed, but the report suggests that the concept of national security be expanded to embrace international economic issues. - -- It is proposed that the Secretary of the Treasury be a member of the NSC, that this council consider international economic issues, and that the NSC staff be strengthened in the economic area. - -- A joint subcouncil on international economic policy is proposed at the Under Secretary level.
-It is designed to pull together domestic and international economic policy considerations under the guidance of the Assistant to the President for Economic Affairs. - -- The Director of ACDA is endorsed as the Chief NSC advisor ... on arms control matters. - State.
-Several changes are proposed concerning senior positions in the State Department and organization of the Bureaus -- with the emphasis on developing greater functional capability and strengthening State in the economic and political-military areas. - -- Strengthening the control of the Ambassador abroad is endorsed. - -- A number of State Department personnel system changes are proposed and the call is made for a Foreign Affairs Executive Service for senior positions in foreign policy positions at home and abroad.
+- the concept of national security be expanded to embrace inter- - of the NSC, that this council consider international economic issues, and that the NSC staff be strengthened in the economic area. - -- A joint subcouncil on international economic policy is proposed at the Under Secretary level.
+It is designed to pull together domestic and international economic policy considerations under the guidance of the Assistant to the President for Economic Affairs. - The Director of ACDA is endorsed as the Chief NSC advisor on arms control matters. - -- State.
+Several changes are proposed concerning senior positions in the State Department and organization of the Bureaus -- with the emphasis on developing greater functional capability and strengthening State in the economic and political-military areas. - -- Strengthening the control of the Ambassador abroad is endorsed. - -- A number of State Department Department personnel system changes are proposed and the call is made for Foreign Affairs Executive Service for senior positions in foreign policy positions at home and abroad.

-- Defense.
-In the defense area, a national security review committee is proposed as a replacement for the DPRC, and arms control and budgeting aspects are emphasized.
-Intelligence.
+- -- Defense.
+In the defense area, a national security review committee is proposed as a replacement for the DPRC, and arms control and budgeting aspects are emphasized. - -- Intelligence.
 The Intelligence area received more attention by Commissioners than any other of the report.
-The changes are not, however, significant. - CIA would be called the Foreign Intelligence Agency and the Director would have an office in close proximity to the White House.
-He would delegate much of the direction of the Agency to his Deputy, but would retain responsibility for management of the agency as well as communitywide leadership. - A strengthening of NSCIC and the Forty Committee practices is suggested, but no radical changes in organization are proposed. - -- Advisory Boards.
-The Foreign Intelligence Advisory Board is endorsed and new advisory boards of private citizens are suggested in the areas of national defense, economics, human rights, and planning.
+The changes are not, however, significant. - -- CIA would be called the Foreign Intelligence Agency and the

+Director would have an office in close proximity to the White

+House.
+He would delegate much of the direction of the Agency to his Deputy, but would retain responsibility for management of the agency as well as community-wide leadership. - -- A strengthening of NSCIC and the Forty Committee practices is suggested, but no radical changes in organization are proposed. - -- Advisory Boards.
+The Foreign Intelligence Advisory Board is endorsed and new advisory boards of private citizens are suggested in the areas of national defense, economics, human rights and planning. - -- USIA.
-USIA.
 Recommendations of the Stanton Committee with regard to breaking up USIA are favored by the majority but there was serious division in the Commission.
 A separate opinion has been filed by Congressman Bloomfield.

-- -- Congress.
+- Congress.
 The chapter on Executive-Congressional relations has been improved substantially, but still gives the impression of restricting the Executive.
 It has been commented on extensively in the Vice President's supplementary opinion. - The main proposal in the chapter on Congressional organization is for a joint committee on national security to cover the kinds of issues addressed by the NSC and to provide the central point linking the Executive with the Congress on these matters. - The joint committee would include leaders of the key foreign, military and international economic policy committees and several members-at-large appointed by party leaders.
-It would receive intelligence information and reports under the War Powers Act.

-The chapters on Congress also call for criminal sanctions for unauthorized release of classified information, a code of conduct to govern the handling by the Joint National Security Committee of classified or sensitive information, and establishment of the facilities and procedures for storage and handling of classified information and materials supplied to the Congress in general.
+It would receive intelligence information and reports under the War Powers Act. - The chapters on Congress also call for a system of security classification based on statute and overseen by the Joint Committee on National Security; criminal sanctions for unauthorized release of classified information; a code of conduct to govern the handling by the Joint National Security Committee of classified or sensitive information; and establishment of the facilities and procedures for storage and handling of classified information and materials supplied to the Congress in general.